-I joined the department of Criminology and Sociology at Middlesex in 2017, after having taught at Kent, Surrey, Anglia Ruskin and Westminster.
-My doctoral research was on the social movements that emerged during the period of crisis in Greece (2010–2014), through which I sought to challenge Eurocentric and ethnocentric understandings of the crisis, and to examine the class, racialised and gendered entanglements of collective practice in this conjuncture.
-Prior to that, in 2009–11, I carried out part-time postgraduate studies in the Working Lives Research Institute at London Metropolitan University, where I focused on the policies and ideologies of workfare.
+I joined the department of Criminology and Sociology at Middlesex in January 2017, after having taught at Kent, Surrey, Anglia Ruskin and Westminster Universities.
+My doctoral research, at the University of Kent, was on social movements, unemployment and nationalism during the recent crisis in Greece (2010–2014).
+Prior to that, in 2009–11, I carried out doctoral-level studies in the Working Lives Research Institute at London Metropolitan University, where I focused on 'active' labour market policies.

-Kotouza, D (2018 Forthcoming) Surplus Citizens: Crisis, Resistance and Nationalism in Greece.
+Kotouza, D (2018 Forthcoming) Surplus Citizens: Crisis, Struggle and Nationalism in Greece.
 London: Pluto Press.

 Kotouza, D. (2017) ‘Practices of Labor Activism in Greece: Inside and Outside the Workplace’.
 Journal of Labor & Society Vol. 20, no. 3.
 DOI:10.1111/wusa.12299

 Κωτούζα, Δ. (2017) «Ποιέs Ζωέs Αξίζουν; Εθνικισμόs, Αντιφασισμόs, και η Σχέση με τουs Μετανάστεs» In Πέρα από την Κρίση edited by Katerina Nasioka, John Holloway and Panagiotis Doulos.
 Athens: Futura.
 ISBN: 978-960-9489-70-6

 Selected Other Articles

 Kotouza, D. (2011) ‘The Illegitimacy of Demands’.
 Mute Vol. 3, no. 2: 115–119.